pytest-dev/execnet/doc/example/test_multi.rst

-saturate multiple Hosts and CPUs with tasks to process
+Saturate multiple Hosts and CPUs with tasks to process
 --------------------------------------------------------

 If you have multiple CPUs or hosts you can create as many